hackclub/jams/jams/batches/sparkletilt-pcb/part-2/en-US.md

 - Remember separate conductive traces cannot touch each other.
 - You can use a combination of layers to design the look of your board.
 - You almost always want to have the traces of your board covered with soldermask, but it's typically ok to have other copper regions exposed, just remember it might tarnish.
-- JLCPCB engineers will review your design before production, if they spot any issues they'll send you an email to check it.
+- JLCPCB engineers will review manufacturing details of your design before production, if they spot any issues they'll send you an email to check it.
+However, don't rely on this to catch circuit issues.

 ## Footprint assignment

 Footprints are the exposed copper pads on the PCB for each component.
+They represent the physical size and shape of the components.

 First, click on 'Run footprint assignment tool'.